Integrating of all parts of who we are

 I witness a lot of frustration from clients toward themselves because they wish they could just stop overindulging with their vices, or could just show up with friends and family members in a way that honors their integrity.
-The repeated failed attempts exhaust them.
-Such a huge part of mental health healing is letting go of the myth of the quick fix and the myth of the miracle cure.
+The repeated failed attempts get really exhausting.
+Sometimes in personal growth journeys, we get stuck working against symptoms instead of working with intuition and grace.

 About Molly Fitz King